fvg98/fvg98.github.io/index.md

 {% include image.html url="assets/images/foto.png" caption="" width="200px" align="right" %}

-I am an assistant professor in economics at CIE and the Department of Economics at ITAM.
+I am a Senior Economist at the Central Bank of Chile.

-My research interest is in the intersection of public economics, education economics, and industrial organization.
+My research interest is in the intersection of public economics, industrial organization, and applied finance.

-<a href="assets/files/CV_CSanchez.pdf" target="_blank">C.V.</a>
+<a href="assets/files/CV_CristianSanchez.pdf" target="_blank">C.V.</a>
-email: cristian.sanchez [at] itam [dot] mx
+email: csanchez@bcentral.cl